Former NFL placekicker sets sights on All-Ireland appearance with New York

-Former Tampa Bay Buccaneers placekicker Patrick Murray is dreaming of playing for New York's Gaelic football team in the All-Ireland Football Championship.
+Patrick Murray, a former Tampa Bay Buccaneers placekicker, is dreaming of playing for New York's Gaelic football team in the GAA All-Ireland Football Championship.

-Murray, who spent three years with Tampa and one year with the Cleveland Browns, has strong GAA links, with two of his uncles playing for Monaghan in the 1980s.
+Murray, who spent three years with Tampa and one year with the Cleveland Browns, has strong GAA links, with two of his uncles, Brendan and Ciaran Murray, playing for Monaghan and winning Ulster titles in the 1980s.

 Although he spent his summers in the Monaghan town of Clones, Murray was raised in New Jersey and naturally gravitated toward more accessible sports in his youth.